Discovering SNMP devices

-If a device is discovered where access to different contexts is required, but access has not been granted to the user, discovery will gather less information and topology discovery might not be complete.
-A ScriptFailure node will be associated with the DeviceInfo for the DiscoveryAccess, with a message of the type,
+If a device is discovered where access to different contexts is required but access has not been granted to the user, discovery gathers less information.
+In this case, a ScriptFailure node is associated with the DeviceInfo for the DiscoveryAccess, with a message of the type

 Failed to access vlan-1 (AuthorizationError), where